Professional Practice Standards and College Policy

 As well as their skills and judgement, veterinarians are guided by their values and principles in the delivery of veterinary care.

-This section includes policy documents which concern the licensure, delegation and supervision of non-veterinarians.
+This section includes policy documents which concern the licensure of veterinarians.

 Medical Records and Information